Software Architecture

 However, the reality of software engineering is that development teams do not always perfectly execute this prescription.
 As code is written, a new architecture emerges—the descriptive architecture (or actual architecture).
 This is the architecture as-realized in the source code and physical build artifacts.

 A common misperception among novices is that the visual diagrams and documentation are the architecture.
-The literature firmly refutes this: representations are merely pictures, whereas the real architecture consists of the actual structures present in the implemented source code (Eeles & Cripps 2009).
+The literature firmly refutes this: representations are merely pictures, whereas the real architecture consists of the actual structures present in the implemented source code (Eeles and Cripps 2009).

 Architectural Degradation: Drift and Erosion In a perfect world, the prescriptive architecture (the plan) and the descriptive architecture (the code) would remain identical.
 In practice, due to developer sloppiness, tight deadlines, a lack of documentation, or the need to aggressively optimize performance, developers often introduce structural changes directly into the source code without updating the architectural blueprint (Taylor et al. 2009).